 Lower Body Lift, Belt Lipectomy, and Corset Body Lift Surgery

 Genetics and lifestyle choices combine to create our body shapes.
-Over time some people develop significant laxity of the tissues of their abdomen, sides, lower backs, and thighs.
+Some people develop significant laxity of the tissues of their abdomen, sides, backs, and thighs.
 This may happen to someone who lost a lot of weight, either through diet and exercise or as the result of weight-loss surgery.
-It also may happen to someone who has always been near her ideal weight but whose tissues are just naturally loose.
+It may also happen to someone who has always been near her ideal weight but whose tissues are just naturally loose.
 At times this results in medical problems like rashes and infection.
-When loose, hanging tissue becomes undesirable it may be possible to have that tissue removed surgically.
+When loose, hanging tissue becomes undesirable it may be possible to have that tissue removed.

 Circumferential Body Contouring

 Tummy tuck surgery addresses the front, and to a lesser degree the sides, of the abdomen.
-When loose tissue of the outer thighs, lower back, and buttocks are a concern, tummy tuck surgery may not be enough.
-In these situations, a more circumferential approach may be best.
-Lower body lift, belt lipectomy , and corset body lift are different operations that may be done to address the particular areas of concern a patient may have when loose tissue goes all the way around the central part of the body (the "trunk").
+When loose tissues of the lower back, outer thighs, and buttocks are bothersome, tummy tuck surgery may not be enough.
+In these situations a more circumferential approach may be best.
+Lower body lift, belt lipectomy , and corset body lift are different operations that may be done to address these concerns.

 Lower Body Lift and Belt Lipectomy Surgery